dotnet/aspnetcore/test/gtest-1.8.0/docs/Documentation.md

-This page lists all documentation wiki pages for Google Test **(the SVN trunk version)** -- **if you use a released version of Google Test, please read the documentation for that specific version instead.**
+This page lists all documentation markdown files for Google Test **(the current git version)**
+-- **if you use a former version of Google Test, please read the documentation for that specific version instead (e.g. by checking out the respective git branch/tag).**

   * [Primer](Primer.md) -- start here if you are new to Google Test.
   * [Samples](Samples.md) -- learn from examples.